 25px.
 You can change this for each row

 individually to give each row a different height.

-You cannot use variable row height when using Viewport Row Model.
+You cannot use variable row height when using either the Viewport Row Model or Infinite Row Model.
 This is because this row model needs to work out the position of rows that are not loaded and hence needs to assume the row height is fixed.

 To change the row height for the whole grid, set the property